imshubham-mishra/Quiz2--Sholey-game/README.md

 # Project 2: Sholey Quiz Game
-This fun quiz app is multiple choice.You will love it.
+This fun quiz app is made on repl during NEOG Bootcamp.You will love it.